 How to Find a Therapist for OCD Meditation

-There are numerous therapists who specifically specialize in holistic or alternative approaches to OCD treatment.
+There are numerous therapists who specialize in holistic approaches to OCD treatment.
 There are also providers who are trained in mindfulness-based cognitive therapy, which can help you address your OCD symptoms.
 To start your search for the right therapist, you can use an online therapist directory with which you can search by specialty, state, and insurance compliance.